usdoj/foia.gov/www.foia.gov/developer/index.md

 ## FOIA API

 The FOIA request Portal is powered by an API.
 This API is available to the public.
-In order to use the API, you must signup for an API key below:
+In order to use the API, you must [signup for an API key here](#api-key-signup).

-{% include api-key-signup-form.html %}

 ### Agency components